Nearly half of global coal plants will be unprofitable this year, study shows | The Japan Times

 London – China and other countries could be planning to build more coal plants to stimulate their economies in the wake of the COVID-19 pandemic but nearly half of global coal plants will run at a loss this year, according to research published Wednesday.

-China has over 1,000 gigawatts (GW) of coal-fired power, accounting for about 60% of the country’s total installed generation capacity and around 100 GW under construction.
+China has over 1,000 gigawatts (GW) of coal-fired power, accounting for about 60 percent of the country’s total installed generation capacity and around 100 GW under construction.

-London-based environmental think tank Carbon Tracker analysed the profitability of 95% of coal plants in operation or planned around the world.
+London-based environmental think tank Carbon Tracker analyzed the profitability of 95 percent of coal plants in operation or planned around the world.

-It looked at 6,696 operational plants and 1,046 in the pipeline and found that 46% will be unprofitable this year, up from 41% in 2019, based on estimated revenues from wholesale power markets, ancillary and balancing services and capital markets, as well as running costs, carbon pricing and pollution policies.
+It looked at 6,696 operational plants and 1,046 in the pipeline and found that 46 percent will be unprofitable this year, up from 41 percent in 2019, based on estimated revenues from wholesale power markets, ancillary and balancing services and capital markets, as well as running costs, carbon pricing and pollution policies.

-That will rise to 52% by 2030 as renewables and cheaper gas outcompete coal, the think tank said.
+That will rise to 52 percent by 2030 as renewables and cheaper gas outcompete coal, the think tank said.

 China, which produces and consumes about half the world’s coal, might be considering building more coal plants to stimulate its economy in the wake of COVID-19, after the National Energy Administration announced it was ready to relax rules on coal power investment, the report said.

-Nearly 60% of China’s existing coal plant fleet is running at an underlying loss, it said.
+Nearly 60 percent of China's existing coal plant fleet is running at an underlying loss, it said.

-China has 99.7 GW of coal under construction and another 106.1 GW in various stages of the planning process but 61% of that would enter the market with negative cashflow, it added.
+China has 99.7 GW of coal under construction and another 106.1 GW in various stages of the planning process but 61 percent of that would enter the market with negative cashflow, it added.

 "China and other governments may be tempted to invest in coal power to help their economies recover after the COVID-19 pandemic, but this risks locking in high-cost coal power that will undermine global climate targets," said Matt Gray, co-head of power and utilities at Carbon Tracker.